hdtodd/WeatherStation/doc/WS-WP-Install.md

 1. You may find it helpful to use a terminal emulation program to connect your host system to the Arduino via the USB serial line for testing purposes.  `screen` should work just fine if you have experience with it, and `make monitor` from the Weather_Probe directory invokes `screen` as a terminal connection to the Arduino.
 However, I had trouble getting `screen` to communicate well, and I found that `minicom` also works well for this purpose.
 It's easy to install: `sudo apt-get update` then `sudo apt-get install minicom`.
 But see the Appendix for configuration information, especially changing the line-termination character (which may have been my unresolved problem with `screen`).
 1. If you don't already have an Arduino directory under your account, create one and connect to it: `mkdir ~/Arduino; cd ~/Arduino`.
 Then `mkdir libraries`.
 1. Download and unpack into `~/Arduino` the WeatherStation package from Github.
 Go to `https://github.com/hdtodd/Weather_Station` to do a `git clone` or with your browser to obtain the zip file, `Weather_Station.zip`.
 If you downloaded the zip file, unzip it.
+1. If not already installed, install the Arduino TFT library (`https://www.arduino.cc/en/Guide/TFT` for details).
+This installs the  Adafruit GFX and Adafruit ST7735 libraries extended for the Arduino TFT display.
+1  If not already installed, install the Arduino SPI library (`https://www.arduino.cc/en/Reference/SPI` for details).
-1. Download and unpack into `libraries` the OneWire package from `https://github.com/PaulStoffregen/OneWire`.
+1. Download and install via IDE or unpack into `/usr/share/arduino/libraries` the OneWire package from `https://github.com/PaulStoffregen/OneWire`.
-1. Download and unpack into `libraries` the I2C package from `https://github.com/rambo/I2C`.
+1. Download and install via IDE or unpack into `/usr/share/arduino/libraries` the I2C package from `https://github.com/rambo/I2C`.
-1. Download and unpack into `libraries` the DHT package from `https://github.com/adafruit/DHT-sensor-library`.
+1. Download and install via IDE or unpack into `/usr/share/arduino/libraries` the DHT package from `https://github.com/adafruit/DHT-sensor-library`.
-1. Download and unpack into `libraries` the ChronodotI2C package from `https://github.com/hdtodd/ChronodotI2C`.
+1. Download and install via IDE or unpack into `~/Arduino/libraries` the ChronodotI2C package from `https://github.com/hdtodd/ChronodotI2C`.
-1. Download and unpack into `libraries` the DS18 package from `https://github.com/hdtodd/DS18`.
+1. Download and install via IDE or unpack into `~/Arduino/libraries` the DS18 package from `https://github.com/hdtodd/DS18`.
-1. Download and unpack into `libraries` the MPL3115A2 package from `https://github.com/hdtodd/MPL3115A2`
+1. Download and install via IDE or unpack into `~/Arduino/libraries` the MPL3115A2 package from `https://github.com/hdtodd/MPL3115A2`
 1. If your Arduino is something other than a Uno, go to `~/Arduino/Weather_Station/src/Weather_Probe` and edit the `Makefile` entry for `BOARD_TAG` to be your model of Arduino.
 See Appendix for my functioning `Makefile`.
 1. `cd ~/Arduino/Weather_Station/src` and `make`.
 The WP code will be compiled, linked, and uploaded to the Arduino.
 If a TFT LCD display is connected to the Arduino, it will begin displaying current time and conditions.
 The WS code will be compiled and linked, resulting in an executable program, `ws` in the `src` directory.